"

 • Empowering agents with real-time and historical data so they can make informed decisions that enhance the customer experience.

-• Creating a culture of continuous data-driven improvement.
+• Fostering a culture of data-driven decision-making.

 Key Takeaways

-1. Building a customer-centric culture may be challenging.
+1. Building a customer centric culture may be challenging.
 A few of the challenges a leader may encounter include lack of buy-in, disparate data, resistance to change, ineffectual processes and tools, and inadequate employee support.

 2. Leaders in customer experience pursue a range of approaches to overcome such complexity of making the customer experience a priority.
 Several elements form the core of their successful efforts.
 They include the following: Set up a dedicated team for customer experience, establish C-suite engagement, and fit the customer-experience team into the organizational fabric.

-3. To create a customer-centric organization leaders apply the following principles: Model specific behaviours, foster understanding and commitment among employees and managers, develop capabilities and skills, and reinforce behaviours through formal mechanisms.
+3. To create a customer centric organization leaders apply the following principles: Model specific behaviours, foster understanding and commitment among employees and managers, develop capabilities and skills, and reinforce behaviours through formal mechanisms.

 4. Being customer centric means that every department in the company understands that the customer comes first and everything they do is to obtain, retain, and build relationships with customers.